sonic64/Time-series-forecasting-using-ARIMA-and-PyCaret/README.md

 We further test stationarity with KPSS after natural log transformation and differencing.
 The resulting p-value of KPSS test, 0.1, is now greater than 0.05, so we can accept the null hypothesis that our data is stationary.
 When we use `adfuller()`, p-value is much smaller than 0.05, suggesting that we could reject the Null hypothesis and our data is stationary (not a random walk).
 In this case since both tests indicate stationarity, the series can be deemed to be trend-stationary.
 Trend-stationarity implies difference-stationarity, but the reverse is not necessarily true.
 Keep in mind that if the KPSS test indicates stationarity and the Dicky-Fuller test indicates non-stationarity, it's a sign that the series is only difference-stationary.

 Using both tests ensures us that we avoid misinterpreting the type of stationarity or the presence of a trend in the data.
 In practice, the goal is often to make the data either difference-stationary, trend-stationary, or both, depending on the characteristics of the time series.
-Many time series models, like the popular ARIMA (AutoRegressive Integrated Moving Average) model, are designed to work with difference-stationary data.
+Many time series models, like the popular ARIMA (Auto Regressive Integrated Moving Average) model, are designed to work with difference-stationary data.
 These models often involve differencing the original series to achieve stationarity.

 White noise is a special case of a stationary time series.
 It is characterized by a constant mean, a constant variance and no autocorrelation.
 However, it is also characterized by its lack of discernible patterns, structure, or correlations between observations.
 Because of its randomness and lack of patterns, white noise is inherently difficult to predict.
 Therefore, we will further examine the Autocorrelation Function (ACF) plot of our data.